saitaiky/notebook/docs/docs/container-orchestration/kubernetes/architecture/services/index.md

 The vast majority of us nowadays can largely ignore IP tables, especially in containers, because that's what Docker and Kubernetes are designed to do.
 They're allowing those of us that just need to use this to deploy apps to not have to be experts in the underlying technology in the kernel on how packets move around.
 :::

-:::infoRelationship between LoadBalancer, NodePort and ClusterIP
+:::info Relationship between LoadBalancer, NodePort and ClusterIP

 These three service types are additive, each one creates the ones above it:
 - ClusterIP